Willy Adames Preview, Player Props: Brewers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.72 team ERA ranks 23rd among all MLB pitching staffs.
+- The Cardinals have the 23rd-ranked team ERA among all MLB pitching staffs (4.71).

-- Cardinals pitchers combine to give up 170 home runs (1.1 per game), the second-fewest in baseball.
+- Cardinals pitchers combine to surrender the second-fewest home runs in baseball (170 total, 1.1 per game).

-- Thompson makes the start for the Cardinals, his ninth of the season.
-He is 5-7 with a 4.57 ERA and 67 strikeouts through 61 2/3 innings pitched.
+- Hudson gets the start for the Cardinals, his 12th of the season.
+He is 6-2 with a 4.95 ERA and 42 strikeouts through 76 1/3 innings pitched.

-- His most recent appearance came on Wednesday against the Milwaukee Brewers, when the lefty tossed five innings, surrendering four earned runs while giving up five hits.
+- In his last outing on Saturday against the San Diego Padres, the right-hander tossed six innings, giving up two earned runs while surrendering nine hits.

-- The 25-year-old has an ERA of 4.57, with 9.9 strikeouts per nine innings, in 24 games this season.
-Opposing hitters have a .272 batting average against him.
+- In 17 games this season, the 29-year-old has amassed a 4.95 ERA and 5 strikeouts per nine innings, while giving up a batting average of .277 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.